-We spoke with Elliot Comite, who leads the Ironclad Finance function, on how they've scaled their team and helped improve spreadsheet-based workflow processes 10x using Layer.
+We spoke with Elliot Comite, who leads a Finance function, on how they've scaled their team and helped improve spreadsheet-based workflow processes 10x using Layer.

 Elliot started by saying that he's a big fan of Layer, the team, and the product.
-Prior to joining Ironclad, he spent several years at Stripes, a New York-based growth stage firm.
+Prior to joining his company, he spent several years at Stripes, a New York-based growth stage firm.
 Stripes focused on both software and consumer investments from Series B through pre-IPO.

-Elliot has been with Ironclad for more than two and a half years.
-He started as the first dedicated finance hire and has helped scale the team and processes in integrating next-generation tools into their technology stack as they've grown to over 300 employees post-series D. Ironclad also made the Forbes and TrueBridge Capital Partners 2020 list of the 25 fastest-growing venture-backed startups most likely to reach a $1 billion valuation.
+Elliot has been with his company for more than two and a half years.
+He started as the first dedicated finance hire and has helped scale the team and processes in integrating next-generation tools into their technology stack as they've grown to over 300 employees post-series D. His company also made the Forbes and TrueBridge Capital Partners 2020 list of the 25 fastest-growing venture-backed startups most likely to reach a $1 billion valuation.

-As Ironclad is scaling, the team has spent too much time on manual data entry and copying and pasting between our different spreadsheets, systems, and records.
+As the company is scaling, the team has spent too much time on manual data entry and copying and pasting between our different spreadsheets, systems, and records.
 That means that we have certain crucial company spreadsheet information living on Microsoft Excel and workflows living on Google Sheets.

 As part of a scaling finance team, you're often tasked with doing an extensive breadth of tasks.
 These include everything across reporting, monthly forecasting, operationalizing go-to-market approaches, improving core unit economics, and ensuring the company is focused on the right metrics.
 So, ideally, you want to stay focused on the higher-level strategic type of activities that can drive the business forward instead of more mundane, repetitive tasks.
 At a higher level, you want to be deriving key insights from data and figuring out business problems to help drive business units forward.